-New account fraud, also known as Account Opening Fraud or Online Account Origination Fraud, is when fraudsters use stolen or synthetic identities to open new bank accounts, with a view to maxing out their credit limits before disappearing into thin air, usually within 90 days.
+New account fraud, also known as Account Opening Fraud or Online Account Origination Fraud, is when fraudsters use stolen or synthetic identities to open new bank accounts, intending to max out their credit limits before disappearing into thin air, usually within 90 days.

 The digital revolution occurring in financial services – with more and more people using cashless (EMV) payments and online banking – has created a situation where new account fraud is emerging as one of the biggest concerns for retail banks.

-This is because fraudsters are constantly adjusting their operations in order to exploit new weaknesses and boost their profits.
+This is because fraudsters are constantly adjusting their operations to exploit new weaknesses and boost their profits.

-For example, while they used to specialize in illegal activities such as counterfeit credit card fraud, they are now committing new account fraud in order to obtain authentic physical cards, making it easier for them to extract cash.
-Indeed, the FTC estimates that in the US, credit card new account fraud was up 24% year-on-year in 2018; an illustration of cybercriminals’ ability to adapt.
+For example, while they used to specialize in illegal activities such as counterfeit credit card fraud, they are now committing new account fraud to obtain authentic physical cards, making it easier for them to extract cash.
+Indeed, the FTC estimates that in the US, credit card new account fraud was up 24% year-on-year in 2018, an illustration of cybercriminals’ ability to adapt.

 Banks would therefore rather take the risk of fraud rather than lose potential customers.